 Senate Bill 6, passed by the 79th Texas Legislature and signed by Governor Rick Perry, laid the groundwork for comprehensive reform of child and adult protective services in Texas.
 Resources and direction were put in place to transform the programs charged with protecting children and people who are elderly or have disabilities from abuse, neglect, and exploitation.
-In the first year since Senate Bill 6 came into effect, these sweeping reforms have yielded tremendous improvement in the services that protect the most vulnerable Texans.
+In the year and a half since Senate Bill 6 came into effect, these sweeping reforms have yielded tremendous improvement in the services that protect the most vulnerable Texans.

-Since the legislation's passage, the state has hired more than 1,900 new protective services staff, strengthened training for caseworkers, improved risk assessments, and deployed technological innovations to enhance casework in the field.
+Since the legislation's passage, the state has hired more than 3,800 new protective services staff as of December 31, 2006, strengthened training for caseworkers, improved risk assessments, and deployed technological innovations to enhance casework in the field.

 Child Protective Services (CPS) has increased kinship placements for children who must be removed from their homes.
 The number of child safety specialists has increased, resulting in more high-risk cases being assessed for continued child safety.
 CPS now offers a comprehensive program that provides financial assistance, child care resources, and additional support to relatives who care for children in the state's conservatorship.
 Youth aging out of foster care are now provided with continuous Medicaid coverage through a single application process up to the age of 21.

-Adult Protective Services (APS) has implemented a risk assessment tool that more accurately identifies clients' needs during the investigation.
+Adult Protective Services (APS) has implemented all 252 corrective actions identified by the Governor, including a risk assessment tool that more accurately identifies clients' needs during the investigation.
 APS is assigning complex cases to experts in abuse, neglect and exploitation resulting in more thorough assessments.
 APS staff is working with special task units in large counties to maximize problem-solving skills and community resources for clients in complex investigations.

-Tablet personal computers (PCs) were distributed to APS caseworkers so that, from the field, they can document investigations and share on-site observations electronically with supervisors.
+Tablet personal computers (PCs) were distributed to APS caseworkers so they can document investigations from the field, access key case and resource information, and improve the efficiency of case documentation.